Okay, have you heard of Marie Kondo?

 Though some principles may be harmless on their own, for those who follow Jesus, we need to be careful that we don’t adopt a Shinto mindset and philosophy when we tidy up our own spaces.

-In the books of Romans, Paul writes to the church in Rome, and reflects on those who don’t follow God and who have turned away from his truth.
+In the book of Romans, Paul writes to the church in Rome, and reflects on those who don’t follow God and who have turned away from his truth.
 These people didn’t

 The Bible clearly distinguishes God as three persons, God the Father, God the Son (Jesus), and God the Holy Spirit.
 The Holy Spirit dwells inside the hearts of all who follow Jesus, pointing us to truth, and helping to make us new—to become more like Christ as we grow and are sanctified (1 Cor 6:11).